midtown-ai/glossary/glossary/m.md

  See also [M], [Mini-Batch Gradient Descent]

-# Mini-Batch Gradient Descent
+# Mini-Batch Gradient Descent Algorithm

- ~ stochastic gradient descent with more than 1 sample that use matrix optimization in computation.
+ ~ [stochastic gradient descent][SGD Algorithm] with more than 1 sample that use matrix optimization in computation.
 A compromise between computing the true gradient (all samples) and the gradient at a single example (aka stochastic gradient descent), is to compute the gradient against more than one training example (called a "mini-batch") at each step.
 This can perform significantly better than true stochastic gradient descent because the code can make use of vectorization libraries rather than computing each step separately.
 It may also result in smoother convergence, as the gradient computed at each step uses more training examples.

  ![]( {{site.assets}}/m/mini_batch_gradient_descent.png ){: width="100%"}